- Our peaceful retreat of 16 beds offers a private environment of recovery that is singular in its offerings.

 - Diverse educational groups, including trauma resolution, healthy boundaries, codependency, managing mood, grief/loss and anger management

-- Adventure therapy, including a ropes course, climbing tower and hiking trips in Zuma Canyon
+- Adventure therapy, including a ropes course and hiking trips in Zuma Canyon

 Individual and Group Therapy+